rqhuang88/DFR/DFM/README.md

 # Datasets
-Within each dataset folder, the following structure is expected:
+Within each dataset folder, you should put your data in the data folder and the following structure is expected:

     SCPAE_r/
     ├── shapes_train